Resource Marginal Problems: Other Proofs

-To show the necessity, when Assumptions~\ref{Assumption:Convex} and~\ref{Assumption:Static} hold, in Appendix~\ref{App:RConeProgram} (Lemma~\ref{Fact:FiniteRobustness} and Theorem~\ref{Result:ConicProgrammingFacts}) we show that, for every $\bmsl$, that $\RRT(\bmsl)$ is a conic programming that is always finite and Slater's conditions always hold (hence, it always has strong duality).
+To show the converse, recall from Theorem~\ref{Result:ConicProgrammingFacts} that when Assumptions~\ref{Assumptions} hold, $\RRT(\bmsl)$ for every $\bmsl$ can be cast as a conic program, c.f.~\cref{Eq:RConicProgram}, that evaluates to a finite value and where strong duality holds.
 This completes the proof. \end{proof}

-\subsection{Remark On Assumption~\ref{Assumption:Static}}
+\subsection{Remark on Assumption~\ref{Assumption:Static}}